Related publications

 Moneywise

 Switching to a water meter could help to reduce your bills.
-With a water meter, you pay for the water you actually use.
+With a water meter, you only pay for the water you actually use.
 You're more likely to benefit if you live in a property with a high rateable value, or if you don’t use much water, perhaps because you live alone.

-If you’re thinking of having a meter installed, try the water meter calculator on the Consumer Council for Water (CCW) website to see if you might be able to save money.
+If you’re thinking of getting a meter, try the water meter calculator on the CCW website to see if you could save money.
 Or contact your supplier for more information.

 Meters are installed free of charge and you usually have the option to switch back within a year if you change your mind.